projectcontour/contour/site/content/docs/main/config/request-routing.md

 - `contains` is a string, and checks that the header contains the string. `notcontains` similarly checks that the header does *not* contain the string.

 - `exact` is a string, and checks that the header exactly matches the whole string. `notexact` checks that the header does *not* exactly match the whole string.

+- `regex` is a string representing a regular expression, and checks that the header value matches against the given regular expression.

 #### Query parameter conditions